Man charged in abduction of 8-year-old Texas girl

 FORT WORTH, Texas – A man has been charged in the abduction of an 8-year-old girl who was snatched from a street in Fort Worth, Texas, as she walked with her mother.

-Fort Worth police say the girl was found safe Sunday, about eight hours later, at a hotel in nearby Forest Hills.
+Fort Worth police say the girl was found safe Sunday, about eight hours later, at a hotel in nearby Forest Hill.

 Police say 51-year-old Michael Webb was arrested at the scene on an aggravated kidnapping charge.